-Have you ever gone grocery shopping and purchased a gorgeous vegetable or piece of fruit on a whim just because it looked so tempting.
-But alas, it set on the kitchen counter for several days until it was too over-ripe to use?
+Have you ever gone grocery shopping and purchased a gorgeous vegetable or fruit on a whim just because it looked tempting.
+But alas, it set on the kitchen counter for several days until it was too ripe to use?
 Yes, ripe produce spoils quickly.
-It is nice to have some easy ways to prepare the vegetable or fruit with ingredients that are generally in a home pantry; a recipe not requiring alot of time or effort.
+It is nice to have easy recipes to prepare these vegetables and fruit with ingredients that a person probably already has at home.
+And I like recipes that do not require much time or effort.
 Hence, Easy Cook: Roasted Cauliflower.

-I remembered eating at the quaint New Orleans’ Restaurant, 1000 Figs. The Roasted Brussels Sprouts was outstanding; we’ve returned to this restaurant several times just for this dish.
+I remembered eating at the quaint New Orleans Restaurant, 1000 Figs. Their preparation of Roasted Brussels Sprouts was outstanding; we’ve returned to this restaurant several times just for this dish.
 Why not roast the cauliflower instead of the Brussels Spouts?

-I searched the internet for ideas and came up with a simple recipe; just a few ingredients that I already had on hand, not too many cooking pots and pans; not many steps.
-Hence the title “Easy Cook.”
+I searched the internet for ideas and came up with a simple recipe.
+It had just a few ingredients that I already had on hand, just a few preparation steps and not many pots and pans.

-There are just 5 ingredients: a medium-size head of cauliflower (mine weighted 2 lb), garlic, olive oil, salt and lemon juice.
-The ingredients (cauliflower, garlic and olive oil) follow the Mediterranean Diet — a heart healthy diet.
-This is a very healthy way to prepare cauliflower.
-The salt – 1 tsp – is a generous amount for this diet; it could be reduced.
-Likewise, the olive oil could be increased to 4 Tbsp if you like a richer dish.
+The recipe has five ingredients: a medium-size head of cauliflower (mine weighted 2 lb), fresh garlic, olive oil, salt and lemon juice.
+The ingredients (cauliflower, garlic and olive oil) are included in the Mediterranean Diet — a heart healthy diet.
+So, we are making a healthy preparation.

-For ease – and to save on pots and pans – I cut the cauliflower florets off the stem and placed them in a one-gallon size zip-lock bag.
-Then I mixed the olive oil, lemon juice and salt in a small bowl and poured this over the cauliflower.
-After sealing the bag, it was easy to mix the olive oil to coat all cauliflower.
-It saved on the amount of olive oil needed.
+To make the recipe — and for ease in saving on pots and pans – I cut the cauliflower head into florets and placed them in a one-gallon size zip-lock bag.
+Next, I mixed the olive oil, lemon juice and salt in a small bowl and poured this over the cauliflower.
+After sealing the bag, it was easy to mix the olive oil to coat all cauliflower florets.
+With this method, I did not need much olive oil.

-The cauliflower was roasted for 15 additional minutes.
-After 30 minutes total, the cauliflower was tender and some were nicely browned.
-It was delicious — it was tempting to eat the entire head of cauliflower, but I saved some to share with my husband.
+After roasting for 30 minutes total, the cauliflower was tender and nicely browned.
+It was delicious and I was tempting to eat the entire head of cauliflower.
+But I saved some to share with my husband.

 Easy Cook: Roasted Cauliflower